Particle-induced X-ray emission: X-ray emission

 Quantum theory states that orbiting electrons of an atom must occupy discrete energy levels in order to be stable.
-Bombardment with ions of sufficient energy (usually MeV protons) produced by an ion accelerator, will cause inner shell ionization of atoms in a specimen.
-Outer shell electrons drop down to replace inner shell vacancies, however only certain transitions are allowed.
+Bombardment with ions of sufficient energy (usually MeV protons) produced by an ion accelerator, will cause inner shell ionisation of atoms in a specimen.
+Outer shell electrons drop down to replace inner shell vacancies; however, only certain transitions are allowed.
 X-rays of a characteristic energy of the element are emitted.
-An energy dispersive detector is used to record and measure these X-rays.
+An energy-dispersive detector is used to record and measure these X-rays.

 Only elements heavier than fluorine can be detected.
 The lower detection limit for a PIXE beam is given by the ability of the X-rays to pass through the window between the chamber and the X-ray detector.
-The upper limit is given by the ionisation cross section, the probability of the K electron shell ionisation, this is maximal when the velocity of the proton matches the velocity of the electron (10% of the speed of light), therefore 3 MeV proton beams are optimal.
+The upper limit is given by the ionisation cross section, the probability of the K electron shell ionisation, is maximal when the velocity of the proton matches the velocity of the electron (10% of the speed of light), therefore 3 MeV proton beams are optimal.